BS 9990 Compliance

 Office, Retail and Industrial Developments

 Multi-storey office blocks, shopping centres, retail parks and even industrial facilities (like factories or warehouses with multiple floors) fall under dry riser requirements.
-Any commercial building over 18 m high is mandated to have a dry riser.
+Any commercial building over 18-metres high is mandated to have a dry riser.
 Large retail complexes and offices often have landing valves on each floor.
 Industrial sites with tall structures (for example multi-level warehouses) also rely on dry risers.
 Using dry risers in commercial buildings ensures compliance with fire regulations and keeps insurance valid.

 Hospitality and Entertainment Venues